funcompbio/practical8/practical8.md

      948  948  948  948  948  948  948  948  948  948  948  948

 We can observe that this dataset contains data from different years.
-To continue with our analysis, we will select the most recent data corresponding to 2023 and, moreover, we will only keep the columns `Codi_ine_5_txt` (identifier for the municipality), `NomMun`, `Comarca`, `Poblacio_padro` and `Superficie_ha`, corresponding to town identifier, town name, county, population, town surface in [hectare](https://en.wikipedia.org/wiki/Hectare) (ha), respectively.
+To continue with our analysis, we will select here the data corresponding to 2023 and, moreover, we will only keep the columns `Codi_ine_5_txt` (identifier for the municipality), `NomMun`, `Comarca`, `Poblacio_padro` and `Superficie_ha`, corresponding to town identifier, town name, county, population, town surface in [hectare](https://en.wikipedia.org/wiki/Hectare) (ha), respectively.

     > ## build a logical mask to select for year 2023